en_USEnglish

 3. Create a new directory for your Cypress test project using the command mkdir project-name.

-5. Initialize a new Node.js project using the command npm init -y.
-This will create a package.json file in the project directory.
+5. Initialize a new Node.js project using the command npm init -yThis will create a package.json file in the project directory.

-Once installation is complete, you can run Cypress using the command npx cypress open.
-This will open the Cypress interface where you can run your tests.
+Once the installation is complete, you can run Cypress using the command npx cypress openThis will open the Cypress interface where you can run your tests.

 Cypress configuration

-Writing tests with Cypress
+Writing Tests with Cypress

 Creating test files

-To create a new test file, follow these steps :
+To create a new test file, follow these steps:

 1. Open the Cypress interface using the command npx cypress open.

-2. In the Cypress interface, navigate to the integration.
+2. In the Cypress interface, navigate to the directory integration.
 This is the directory where you can place your test files.

 4. Give your test file a name, for example test-name.spec.js.
 Be sure to use the .spec.js to indicate that the file contains tests.

-Test writing syntax with Cypress
+Syntax for writing tests with Cypress

 In this example, describe is used to define a test suite and it is used to define an individual test.